 2. Requirement to register

 Any person or organisation carrying out the business of consultant lobbying as defined by the Act must be entered in the Register of Consultant Lobbyists.

-It is an offence to carry on the business of consultant lobbying if an individual or organisation is unregistered.
+It is an offence to carry on the business of consultant lobbying when unregistered.
 It is also an offence if an entry in the Register is incomplete or inaccurate.
-See separate Guidance on compliance, offences and penalties.
+See separate Guidance on compliance.

 Organisations and individuals are considered to be carrying out the business of consultant lobbying if they fulfil these three tests: